 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 They need to know if you have any of these conditions:

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or healthcare provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.